Home > Health Encyclopedia

 In addition to eating a healthy diet -- low in saturated fat, with plenty of whole grains, fruits, and vegetables -- some specific foods and supplements may help lower cholesterol.

 Fiber -- Several studies have shown that soluble fiber (found in beans, oat bran, barley, apples, psyllium, flaxseed, and glucomannan) lowers LDL cholesterol and triglycerides.
 Fiber can also help you lose weight because it makes you feel full.
 Your doctor will encourage you to get more fiber in your diet.
 You may also take a fiber supplement.
-Men should get 30 - 38 g of fiber per day.
-Women should get 21 - 25 g per day.
+Men should get 30 to 38 g of fiber per day.
+Women should get 21 to 25 g per day.

 Beta-glucan -- is a type of soluble fiber found in oat bran and other plants.
 It slightly reduces LDL cholesterol, which is why oat bran is touted as a cholesterol-lowering food.

 Soy -- Many studies have shown that eating soy protein (tofu, tempeh, miso), rather than animal meat, helps lower blood cholesterol levels, especially when you eat a diet low in saturated fat.
 One study found that as little as 20 g of soy protein per day is effective in reducing total cholesterol, and that 40 to 50 g shows faster effects (in 3 weeks instead of 6).
 Another study found that soy can help reduce triglyceride levels.
 The AHA recommends that people with elevated total and LDL cholesterol add soy to their daily diet, and that soy is safe when consumed as part of your regular diet.
 But talk to your doctor before you take soy supplements.
 Soy isoflavones may have estrogen-like effects in the body, which might lead to an increased risk of breast and other cancers.